-When a veteran receives disability benefits through the United States Department of Veterans Affairs, the payments arrive in the form of monthly income.
+When a veteran receives disability benefits through the United States Department of Veterans Affairs or via court order, the payments arrive in the form of monthly income.

 But can VA benefits be subject to garnishment like other types of income?

-There is a lot of confusion over whether VA disability benefits can be garnished.
-When income is subject to garnishment, a third party can deduct a portion of this income within the recipient’s bank account or paycheck.
+There is a lot of confusion over whether veteran’s disability benefits can be garnished.
+When income is subject to garnishment, a third party can deduct a portion of this income from the recipient’s bank account or paycheck.
 This garnishment would cover payments such as credit and medical bills, child support and alimony, federal student loans, and past-due taxes.

 VA disability benefits typically cannot be garnished for these types of payments.
 However, there are exceptions to the rule.
 Military disability benefits may be garnished if a veteran is receiving disability compensation in lieu of retirement pay.
 The portion that a veteran takes in lieu of military retired pay may be garnished.
-Veterans with child support or alimony obligations may also have their payments garnished by the amount of child support or alimony due.
+Veterans with child support orders or alimony obligations may also have their payments garnished by the amount of child support or alimony due.

 VA Disability in Lieu of Military Retirement

 If a veteran accepted VA disability compensation in lieu of military retirement benefits for their military service, then the amount taken in lieu of the retirement pay is subject to garnishment.
-Since military retirement pay is subject to garnishment, the law considers that replacement by VA disability to also be subject as well.
+Since military retirement pay is subject to garnishment, the federal law considers that replacement by VA disability to also be subject as well.

 However, if a veteran is rated at 50% disability rating or higher and receiving full retirement and full disability, the garnishments can only come out of the military retirement pay portion.

-If the VA disability compensation is the veteran’s only source of income, credit debts, medical debts, student loans, and taxes cannot be garnished under any circumstances.
+If the VA disability compensation is the only source for the veteran’s income, credit debts, medical debts, student loans, and taxes cannot be garnished under any circumstances.
 So, the VA will consider whether the veteran has other sources of income, as well as whether a veteran has special needs that would require additional income.

-It’s also important to note that any award a veteran receives cannot be considered a marital asset in divorce proceedings and is protected.
+It’s also important to note that any award a veteran receives cannot be considered for spousal maintenance in divorce proceedings and is protected.
 Basically, the VA will not garnish the disability compensation of a veteran.
 The exception is when a former spouse and dependent children apply for apportionment for support.

 According to a U.S. Supreme Court case, Rose v.
-Rose, 481 U.S. 619 (1987), state courts can enforce a child support order against a disabled veteran even if the only funds available to the veteran are VA disability payments.
+Rose, 481 U.S. 619 (1987), state courts can enforce a child financial support order against a disabled veteran even if the only funds available to the veteran are the veteran’s disability pay.
 This ruling determined that the VA intended disability benefits to be used to support the family when the veteran could no longer due to their service-connected disabilities.
 Therefore, in Rose v.
 Rose, the court deemed that child support payments and alimony could also be paid from VA disability compensation.

-While disability compensation can never be considered a marital asset and divided up between divorcing spouses, former spouses entitled to state ordered alimony may receive an amount based on the combination of the veterans income including his VA disability benefits.
+While disability compensation benefits can never be considered a marital asset or included in property division between divorcing spouses, former spouses entitled to state-ordered alimony may receive an amount based on the combination of the veteran’s income including his VA disability benefits.